What are webhooks?

-New webhooks can be added to your Tadabase app within the Data Builder, within a specific data table.
-Each webhook belongs to a specific data table.
+New webhooks can be added to your Tadabase app within the Automation section.

-A new window will pop up prompting you to add a new webhook with the following three requirements:
+A new window will pop up prompting you to add a new webhook with the following four requirements:

 Let's explore each of these three items required when adding a new webhook.

 This will be the data table the webhook will run on